qiang1981cn/devsecops-neuvector/docs/part-2.md

 ## 3. Configure Jenkins

 Most of the Jenkins configuration has been automated by Jenkins Plugin: `Jenkins Configuration as Code`.
-However, the Anchore part is not covered by this Plugin so we have to mannually setup it.
+However, the Anchore part is not covered by the `Jenkins Configuration as Code` so we have to mannually setup it.

 a) Open Jenkins URL in your browser and login.